Nad Tatrou sa blýska: Versions

 No authorized version of Matúška's lyrics has been preserved and its early records remained without attribution.
 He stopped publishing after 1849 and later became clerk of the district court.
 The song became popular during the Slovak Volunteer campaigns of 1848 and 1849.
 Its text was copied and recopied in hand before it appeared in print in 1851 (unattributed, as Dobrovoľnícka – Volunteer Song), which gave rise to some variation, namely concerning the phrase zastavme ich ("let's stop them") or zastavme sa ("let's stop").
 A review of the extant copies and related literature inferred that Matúška's original was most likely to have contained "let's stop them."
 Among other documents, it occurred both in its oldest preserved handwritten record from 1844 and in its first printed version from 1851.
-The legislated Slovak national anthem uses this version, the other phrase was used before 1993.
+The legislated Slovak national anthem uses this version, the other phrase was used from 1920 to 1993 (as the second part of the anthem of Czechoslovakia with Kde domov můj).

+On January 1, 2025 at midnight, the public broadcaster Slovak Television and Radio first introduced the a partially revised version of its national anthem.
+This updated rendition features a modernized melody and a slightly slower tempo.
+Notably, the new arrangement includes the sound of the fujara, a traditional Slovak folk instrument, in the final seconds of the melody.
+The arrangement was overseen by Oskar Rózsa and his musical assembly.
+Public opinion on the change remains divided.
+While some have welcomed the modernization of the anthem, others question the necessity and quality of the revision as well as the procedural aspects of the change.
+Critics pointed out that the revision of national anthem should have taken place through an open competition and not assigned directly to Rózsa, who has embraced extreme right-wing talking points and conspiracy theories held by the culture minister Martina Šimkovičová and her head of cabinet Lukáš Machala.
+Additionally, the comments by Rózsa, who in response to criticism claimed his version of the anthem was not for liberals, who should "crawl into their holes" as their time in Slovakia was ending were met with widespread condemnation.
+Additionally, the new version of the anthem was poorly received by critics who labeled it a "kitch" and "sad funeral music".
+Finally, critics argue that the cost of revision, which amounted to approximately €50,000, was too large and that these funds could have been better allocated to sectors such as education or healthcare.